 It’s a good practice to always carry cash.
 But that doesn’t mean you always have to use it.
 In fact, you should treat it like an emergency fund.
 Instead, use your debit card for everything, even small purchases, so you can keep the cash handy for times when you have no other option.
 When you do need to dip into your cash, proactively replenish the bills next time you’re able to get more cash with one of the fee-free options above.

 There are other reasons to avoid paying with cash.
 When you pay for all of your expenses with your debit card, you’ll have the added benefit of a transaction history for all of your spending.
 Even better, if you’re a Chime member enrolled in Automatic Savings, paying with your Chime Visa® Debit Card rather than cash also means more money in your Savings Account.
-Once you’ve enrolled, each time you use your Chime card to make a purchase, you’ll save automatically.
+Once you’ve enrolled, each time you use your Chime card to make a purchase, you’ll save money automatically.
 Plus you’ll earn a 10% cash bonus on your weekly round-ups every Friday.

 Will we ever live in a cashless society?
 Possibly, but until then these simple steps can help you avoid ATM fees and keep cash on hand when you need it or to find the closest ATM near you if you need it.